Green wood turning on the pole lathe: an introduction

 then fill in and return the booking form (by

-email or post) and make your payment by cheque or click on the button
+email or post) and make your payment on line on

 information: Minimum group size two; maximum 10.
 Participants should be